 Hi, my name is Tom Pittard.
-For over 30 years I worked in Silicon Valley as director of quality/software engineering, senior engineering manager, technology leader, software developer, researcher, hacker, hardware engineer, and investor.
-The companies I worked in included Atari, Apple (10+ years), SRI International, RSA Security, Hayes Microcomputer Products, and startups (Integrity Solutions and Edge Dynamics).
-I also spent significant time on my own independent R&D in areas like non-blocking message based systems, Language/Action Perspective (LAP), and distributed object communication and migration.
+For over 30 years I worked in Silicon Valley and internationally as senior engineering manager, special projects manager, technology leader, director of quality/software engineering, software developer, researcher, hardware engineer, and entrepreneur.
+The companies I worked with include Atari, Apple (10+ years), SRI International, RSA Security, Hayes Modems, and startups (Entegrity Solutions and Edge Dynamics).
+I also spent significant time on my own independent R&D.

 So here's a bit of my personal story and path to computer technology:

 My initial formal education beyond high school was in an art school in Atlanta that eventually merged with the Savannah College of Art and Design where I studied fine arts painting.

 In my early 20s I established an art studio in Monterey California where my large expressionist paintings were widely shown and became part of private collections in the US and Europe.
 I still paint a bit from time to time and you can see a small collection of the available images from my California Impressionist work here: Fine Art America.

 In the late 1960s and early 70s I produced a series of Multimedia Theater and Video presentations including cinematography and sound on an Emmy winning educational television show called "Urban Mythology".
 At that point my interest shifted from the world of still images and painting to filmmaking.
 I did dozens of short expermental films which were primarily used in light shows for avant-garde theater and rock concerts.